 Do you have any web application development experiences that you would like to share with the community?
 Or something to say about the article?
 The dedicated comment window is always open.

-Wish you luck with your next web app development project!
+I wish you luck with your next web development project!